“Bolillo” Gómez responds openly after criticism for his absence

 Ronald Aceituno, 18-year-old striker from Real España, is one of the great novelties in the Bicolor call-up for the clash against the Colombians.

 “He has all the conditions of a typical 9.
-He is a man who in the future I hope will be important for football in Honduras “, indicated DT.
+He is a man who in the future I hope will be important for the football of Honduras “, indicated DT.